cubingusa/compscript/docs/scripts.md

 ## Literals

-The NatsScript parser can understand various expressions, such as:
+The CompScript parser can understand various expressions, such as:
 ```
 12.345  # Number
 "Rubik's Cube"  # String